Ali1Ammar/screenshot_modes/README.md

 # could i set function parameter for ItemScreenMode to  null  ?
-yes when  you dont need to do any things before first shot taken maybe when you already inside home page (defalut page) and in right themes mode tips : dont do that if you have multi nested page
+yes when  you don't need to do any things before first shot taken maybe when you already inside home page (defalut page) and in right themes mode tips : don't do that if you have multi nested page

 # why we must use DirectPageRouteBuilder for navigation